Community Development Offices - System Update on November 25 & 26, 2024

 11. Does the Building Division have a copy of construction plans for my home?

 Probably not.
 Typically, after six months from the date final inspection approval is obtained, residential plans were discarded.
-However, the Building Division retains the names of engineers and architects on file who may have copies of plans, as well as plot plans showing the location of structures, square footage, number of bedrooms, etc. Call the Building Division at (970) 498-7670 for more information and to see what plans we may have on file.
+However, the Building Division retains the names of engineers and architects on file who may have copies of plans, as well as plot plans showing the location of structures, square footage, number of bedrooms, etc.

 12. Will the county waive or reduce building permit fees in the Fire Burn Area?

-The County wants to support Larimer County residents impacted by the fire while being fair and responsible with County resources.
-Insurance policies may cover building permit fees for replacement structures and repairs/alterations.
-If the Board of County Commissioners authorizes a Cleanup and Rebuild program, as they did after other county wildfires, property owners who are uninsured or underinsured may apply for a fee reduction to the county Community Development Director.
+Because the Board of County Commissioners authorized a Cleanup and Rebuild program from August 27, 2024 through August 27, 2027, property owners who are uninsured or underinsured may apply for a fee reduction to the county Community Development Director.
 A written determination will be provided to the applicant within thirty (30) days from the date of the written appeal.
+Please see Fee Reduction Information.

 Sales and use tax collection fees attached to building permits cannot be waived.